The manta rays come to meet Matt, who has immersed himself in apnea. (Komodo, Indonesia, July 2016)

 The stains on the belly of manta rays are unique for each individual, much like our fingerprints.
 It's sort of their "identity card", which allows marine biologists to recognize them.
 (Komodo, Indonesia, July 2016.)

-The spots on the belly of manta rays are unique to each individual, much like our fingerprints.
-It is their "identity card", so to speak, that allows marine biologists to recognize them.
-(Komodo, Indonesia, July 2016.)
+The spots on manta rays' bellies are unique to each individual, a bit like our fingerprints.
+It's their "identity card" of sorts, allowing marine biologists to recognize them (Komodo, Indonesia, July 2016.)

 Mantas are not the only ones who come to feed on plankton on the surface.
 (Komodo, Indonesia, July 2016)